Moving to Spokane: Spokane, WA Relocation & Homebuyer Guide

 As a growing metropolitan city close to mountains and natural settings, Spokane is a great city for activities.
 The natural attractions of the surrounding community change with the weather.
-The population's commitment to nature extends to the design of the city, with lots of great local parks and walking trails that include riverside strolls and even a carousel.
+The population's commitment to nature extends to the city's design, with lots of great local parks and walking trails that include riverside strolls and even a carousel.
 But indoor lovers will also like the wide assortment of indoor activities, include artsy venues, sports, and music.
 No matter what someone loves to do, they will find examples around Spokane.

 Spokane is a wonderful place for outdoor activities.
 People who want to get out into the sun and the fresh air without strenuous exercise may love the many golf courses.
-Lovers of the sport know the wonderful feeling of a challenging par while enjoying some of the best scenery in the community.
-The Hangman Valley Golf Course and The Creek at Qualchan Golf Course are among the most highly rated golf courses in the area.
+Lovers of the sport know the wonderful feeling of a challenging par while enjoying some of the community's best scenery.
+The Hangman Valley Golf Course and The Creek at Qualchan Golf Course are among the most highly rated golf courses.

 People who want something a little more challenging may prefer one of the community's many biking, horse-riding, or hiking trails.
 With equipment rental available, even first-timers can enjoy guided tours or small group treks.
-Scenery options include the Centennial Trail running through Riverfront Park, which provides great views of the river and forests.
+Scenery options include the Centennial Trail running through Riverfront Park, which provides great river and forest views.
 Duncan Garden near South Hill is another trail for walking or biking.
 Horseback riding through Spokane Trail Rides is an option for enjoying sunset rides reminiscent of the old west movies.